Delicious Nut Pudding

 - Pour out your batter into any container of your choice.
 Locally, banana and plantain leaves are used for wrapping.
 Waterproof is also used.
 I use aluminum cans because they are easy and cheap.
 I also like that I can reuse them over and over again, as opposed to leaves and waterproof, which are single-use only.

-- When pouring the batter in the container, make sure you don't fill it to the brim.
+- When pouring the batter into the container, make sure you don't fill it to the brim.
 This is because as it cooks it will swell.
 To avoid spillage, it's best to leave some room.

 - Place the containers in a large pot of boiling water.
 Don't stack the containers on top of each other.
-Each container has to be immersed in the boiling water.
+Each container has to be immersed in boiling water.
 Watch the water level in the pot so that it doesn't overflow into the containers.

 - Boil for 40 minutes.
 To check if the okpa is cooked, dip a stick or fork into the pudding the same you would check a cake.
 If it comes out clean then it's cooked and ready to serve.